 In addition, tea contains the amino acid L-theanine which is a relaxant and works in a complementary manner to caffeine.
 So the effects of caffeine are less pronounced in tea than in coffee, and even in high-caffeine black teas, this helps to give you a calm alertness rather than that jittery anxiety common to coffee.

 Suffice to say, all the empirical evidence suggests a pretty low amount of caffeine in kombucha as well.
-I have been a caffeine-free zone for most of my life, and even a single cup of tea in the late afternoon can really upset my sleep patterns.
-But a glass of REAL late in the evening has never affected my drowsiness at bed time.
+This means that we cannot say Kombucha is caffeine free.
+Some kombuchas, especially brewed with lemongrass, are naturally caffeine free, if that should worry you.
+However, I have been in a caffeine-free zone for most of my life, and even a single cup of tea in the late afternoon can really upset my sleep patterns.
+But a glass of REAL Kombucha late in the evening has never affected my drowsiness at bed time.
 As far as kombucha benefits are concerned, this seems like a real plus to me.

 So that’s where we come out on the “how much caffeine in kombucha” debate.
 It is not rigorously scientific, but it shouldn’t be too far out.